 As shown in Algorithm 1, SDTS mainly consists of four steps: (1) Task prioritization.
 The priority of a task is computed according to the environment size and its descendant tasks' workload.
 (2) Edge server selection.
-Each task is scheduled to the edge server with the earliest finish time by This article has been accepted for publication in IEEE Transactions on Mobile Computing.
-This is the author's version which has not been fully edited and content may change prior to final publication.
-Citation information: DOI 10.1109/TMC.2023.3238868
+Each task is scheduled to the edge server with the earliest finish time by considering the task startup, dependency data transmission, and task execution.
+(3) Cloud clone deployment.
+For each non-dummy task, a clone